 \subsection{How to use the BBT model - strong interpretation and 0.70 probabilities}

 }

-If the researchers and their audiences are more comfortable with Bayesian results, we recommend following the strong interpretation (and the {\em mean} summary of the probabilities) and choosing a threshold of 0.70.
-The procedure is:
+If researchers and their audiences are more comfortable with Bayesian results, we recommend following the strong interpretation (and the {\em mean} summary of the probabilities) and choosing a threshold of 0.70.
+The procedure is as follows: